sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/06 - Beware The Wanderer/04 - Grooves.md

 ----

-Over in DJ Grooves' apartment, however, the moon penguin was looking at things a little differently.
+Contrary to his associates, DJ Grooves was looking at the human situation a little differently.

-As he changed into cosier clothing for the night's rest, he considered what he knew of their mystery person.
+As he changed into cosier clothing for the night's rest, at home in his moon apartment, he considered what he knew of their mystery person.

 From what he and the others had seen, they were similar in shape to the Kid, grown up.
 Her, but Mafia Boss-sized.